After my "Sunday in Sydney," I got up at 5 a.m. on Monday morning and drove over

 enjoyed the chicken dinner, and downed three small bottles of wine.
 Yeah,

-I was flying back to the U.S. after being gone for four months.
+advice never to drink alcohol on airplanes, but I was in an ebullient mood, flying back home after being gone for four months.
 A few hours later,

-though, and somewhere over New Guinea, I started to feel kinda woozy and regretted downing that third Cabernet
+though, and somewhere over New Guinea, I started feeling kinda woozy and regretted downing

 staying on the plane and flying on to Vancouver, Canada.
 I had booked a good